celestiaorg/celestia-app/specs/src/data_structures.md

 ![fig: original data blob](./figures/rs2d_originaldata_blob.svg)

 The blob share commitment rules may introduce empty shares that do not belong to any blob (in the example above, the top-right share is empty).
 These are zeroes with namespace ID equal to the either [`TAIL_TRANSACTION_PADDING_NAMESPACE_ID`](./consensus.md#constants) if between a request with a reserved namespace ID and a blob, or the namespace ID of the previous blob if succeeded by a blob.
-See the [rationale doc](../specs/data_square_layout.md) for more info.
+See the [data square layout](./data_square_layout.md) for more info.

 ## Available Data